Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 These capabilities are further illustrated in [[#examples]].

+ISSUE: It is proposed to move this section to [[!interface-1-2]] as these equally apply to both interfaces.

 ### HTTP Sessions ### {#interface-2-http-sessions}

    1. The ingest source MUST transfer [=manifest objects=] and